 Addiction is a chronic disease of the brain that affects over seven percent of the population (National Institute of Drug Abuse).
 Compounding the problem, over the last decade there has been a dramatic rise in the use of opiates.
 The word epidemic has been used to describe the rising addiction rates involving prescription drugs and heroin.
 The rapid and horrific impact of opiate use by those addicted has had a devastating impact on individuals and families.
 Federal data shows the numbers of death by accidental overdose now exceeds the number of citizens that die in car accidents.

 With time the body, brain included, can recover from the negative impacts of drug use.
 Withdrawal from opiates is an uncomfortable and often painful process.
-While the primary withdrawal symptoms of opiate dependence is rarely fatal, proper medication and medical supervision is vital in the detoxification process.
-Medical detox combined with counseling makes it more likely that the patient will engage in treatment and achieve the goal of abstinence.
+While the primary withdrawal symptoms of opiate dependence is rarely fatal, proper medication and medical supervision is vital in the withdrawal management process.
+This combined with counseling makes it more likely that the patient will engage in treatment and achieve the goal of abstinence.
 As the patient begins to clear, the clinical staff at Lakeside-Milam helps the patient build a foundation for life long recovery.
 Education about the disease helps the patient understand the specific impact on their life.
 Lectures and process groups help the patient understand the biology of their illness and the impacts of cross addiction to other chemicals.
 An understanding of the need for life long abstinence from dangerous mood altering chemicals is developed.
 Rational Emotive Therapy is taught and utilized so that patients have a cognitive behavioral technique to help address the negative social and behavioral impacts of their illness.
 During their time in primary treatment patients will also be oriented to Twelve Step Recovery.
 Patients are encouraged to use the fellowship and opportunity for spiritual growth to bolster their recovery.

 Our Medical Staff draws upon our 35 years of experience treating substance use disorders, evidenced based method of care and industry best practices to develop our medication assisted treatment protocols.